akkadotnet/akkadotnet-templates/docs/AkkaStreamsTemplate.md

 From there, you can use this template via the following command:

 ```
-dotnet new akkastreams -n "your project name"
+dotnet new akka.streams -n "your project name"
 ```

 ## How It Works